webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Storm-Marine.md

 ---
 aliases:
 - Storm Marine
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/4
 - Creature/Armor/4
 - Creature/Health/15
-title: Storm Marine
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Storm Marine
 The storm marine creed is an oft-repeated mantra, "I will never quit, knowing full well that I might die in service to the cause."
 Wearing advanced battlesuits, hyped up on a cocktail of experimental military drugs, and able to draw on a suite of cybernetic and network-connected drone guns, few things can stand before a storm marine fireteam.
 Storm marines usually work for nation-states, conglomerates, and similar entities.
 They mercilessly conduct their mission, even if that mission is to wipe out a rival.
 Storm marines that question their orders are quickly dispatched by their fellows.